 The list of questions we asked architects and contractors during the interview process is attached here.
 Next to each question, I’ve listed the reason why we asked that question as well as follow-up probing questions.
 You can use these questions or adapt them to your situation.

 The list of questions linked from paragraphs above can be found at the end of Chapter 4 in the Midori Haus book.
+Here is a short excerpt from that chapter.

 When you visit a home, don't forget to note what your skin, nose, and eyes are sensing.
 It's one thing to have data from gadgets (temperature, humidity, air movement, air quality, sound, smell), but nothing can replace what your body is telling you.